racdale/neuroechobot/README.md

 # NeuroEchoBot

-## Update (5/21/2019)
+## Update (1/25/2022)

+The main approach to using NeuroEchoBot is presented below, and please note that you have to install R and RStudio first.
+This requires you to download R (a programming language) then RStudio (a nice interface for using it).
+It is completely free and mostly point-and-click design -- we'll just try our hand at a few simple lines of code.

-I have now expanded the options you have to play with NeuroEchoBot.
+Anyway, after first setting up NeuroEchoBot, I then expanded the options you have to play with NeuroEchoBot.
 Here are some examples.
-They permit you to change how chaotic NeuroEchoBot is, how much training you give it, etc.
+They permit you to change how chaotic NeuroEchoBot is, how much training you give it, etc. This little preamble is for those who wish to do a bit more after the main exercise (see below).

 ```r
 esn = train_and_talk(training_url='YOUR_URL',neurons=500,turns=3,randomizer=123,maximum_text_length=1250,chaos_factor=1.25,pretrain=TRUE)